AleksandarBayrev/general-linux-fixes/openSUSE-Tumbleweed-HowTO.md

 # Note for NVIDIA - install `nvidia-drivers-G06` `nvidia-gl-G06` and copy `nvidia_icd.json` to `/usr/share/vulkan/icd.d`
 # Install `Timeshift` and `cron` to make system backups (check `TimeShift-HowTO.md` for more information).
 # IMPORTANT!!! - To check zypper history log - use `sudo cat /var/log/zypp/history` to check transactions (install/remove/update)
+# IMPORTANT!!! - Before running `sudo zypper dup` use `Timeshift` to make a snapshot of your current system, if something breaks you can rollback easily.